The Ultimate User Research Repository Checklist

 Define the content of the repository and its shelf-life

-The type of data you decide to centralize in your repository should help researchers connect the dots more easily, gain more context on the research that has been previously done and facilitate their analysis process.
+The type of data you decide to centralize in your user research repository should help researchers connect the dots more easily, gain more context on the research that has been previously done and facilitate their analysis process.

 It should also help the product team answer questions quickly and build on top of existing insights.